rxchun/q2a-ai-voice-commander/README.md

 ## Description ##

-[Q2A AI Voice Commander](https://heliochun.github.io/shop/) allows you to Search, Navigate and interact with your Q2A website trough voice commands.
+[AI Voice Commander](https://heliochun.github.io/shop/).
+A Q2A plugins that allows you to Search, Navigate and interact with your Q2A website trough voice commands.

 ## Screenshots ##